-- ✓ Since the rapid expansion of the use of generative Al has led to a significant increase in the amount of computation required of computers, it is necessary to secure advanced semiconductors and install enough servers, etc. to fully meet the computational demands of generative Al, to further promote information processing in the future. - ✓ In addition, to capture the growing demand for semiconductors and AI, and to strengthen the international competitiveness of respective industries, it is necessary to increase the predictability for private sector businesses of public support for the semiconductor and AI sectors and to stimulate large-scale public and private investment. - ✓ Based on this background, to arrange the environment for promoting the advancement of information processing, measures concerning - (1) support for businesses' efforts necessary for the stable production of designated semiconductors for high-speed information processing\1, - (2) support of introduction of equipment with advanced information processing capabilities, - (3) development of digital human resources, - (4) additional services of the Information-technology Promotion Agency, Japan (IPA) related to the measures in (1) through (3), and - (5) measures concerning the issuance and redemption of new government bonds\3 to secure the financial resources necessary for initiatives involving semiconductors and AI are provided for in the Act on Facilitation of Information Processing, and measures concerning the establishment of new accounts, etc. to clarify the accounting related to (5) are provided for in the Act on Special Accounts.

-Support for designated semiconductors for high-speed information processing [Act on Facilitation of Information Processing]

-(1) Subjects to support (selected through public solicitation)

-- A business which may most appropriately implement efforts necessary for the stable production of designated semiconductors for high-speed information processing, designated by the Minister of Economy, Trade and Industry.

-(2) Additional services for IPA
+Since the rapid expansion of the use of generative AI has led to a significant increase in the amount of computation required of computers, it is necessary to secure advanced semiconductors and install enough servers, etc. to fully meet the computational demands of generative AI, to further promote information processing in the future.
+In addition, to capture the growing demand for semiconductors and AI, and to strengthen the international competitiveness of respective industries, it is necessary to increase the predictability for private sector businesses of public support for the semiconductor and AI sectors and to stimulate large-scale public and private investment. ✓ Based on this background, to arra ange the environment for promoting the advancement of information processing, meas ures concerning (1) support for businesses' effo rts necessary for the stab le production of designated semiconductors for high-speed i nformation processing ^{1} , (2) support of introduction of e uipment with advanced in nformation processing capabilities 2 , (3) development of digital huma in resources, (4) additional services of the Int ormation-technology Pro motion Agency, Japan (IPA) related to the measures in (1) thro bugh (3), and and Al are provided for in the Ac (5) measures concerning the issuance and redemption of new government bonds ^{3} to secure the financial resources necessary for initiatives involving semiconductors and AI are provided for in the Act on Facilitation of Information Processing, and measures concerning the establishment of new accounts, etc. to clarify the accounting related to (5) are provided for in the Act on Special Accounts.
+Support for designated semiconductors processing [Act on Facilitation of Ir Support for facilities with advanced information processing capabilities [Act on Facilitation of Information Processing] Development of digital human resources [Act on Facilitation of Information Processing] Subjects to support (selected through pro- A business which may most appropriately for the stable production of designated sem information processing, designated by the M Industry.
+Additional services for IPA implement efforts necessary iconductors for high-speed (1) Subjects to support a business engaging in the information processing services that intends to introduce equipment with advanced information processing capabilities.
+(2) Additional services for IPA Additional services for IPA Developing digital human resources and services for improving qualities in those resources